1968 Democratic National Convention protests: August 28: The Battle for Michigan Avenue

+In the early morning hours of August 28, 5,000 protesters had congregated in front of the Conrad Hilton hotel, which served as the convention headquarters, and across the street in Grant Park.
+At 2:15 a.m., Mayor Daley ordered 800 national guardsmen of the 33rd military police battalion to confront them.
+The national guardsmen had been billeted at Soldier Field and in the armory building awaiting these very instructions.
+Donning battle gear, the guardsmen proceeded to Michigan Avenue and positioned themselves between the Conrad Hilton hotel and the protesters in Grant Park.

-Protestors were joined on 28 August by the Poor People's Campaign, now led by the Southern Christian Leadership Conference's Ralph Abernathy.
+While this stand-off occurred at Grant Park, 200 Chicago policemen used tear gas and dump trucks as improvised tanks to disperse protesters at Lincoln Park.
+Among these protesters were 50 members of the Black Panthers.
+By this time, protesters were joined on 28 August by the Poor People's Campaign, now led by the Southern Christian Leadership Conference's Ralph Abernathy.
 This group had a permit and was split off from other demonstrators before being allowed to proceed to the amphitheater.

-"The Battle of Michigan Avenue", described by Neil Steinberg of The Chicago Sun-Times as "a 17-minute melee in front of the Conrad Hilton", was broadcast on television, along with footage from the floor of the convention.
-The police violence extended to protesters, bystanders, reporters and photographers, while tear gas reached Hubert Humphrey in his hotel suite.
+When protesters at Grant Park eventually attempted to cross Michigan Avenue and storm the Conrad Hilton hotel, a 17-minute melee ensued, later known as "The Battle of Michigan Avenue."
+Reporters broadcast footage of the melee on television, along with footage from the floor of the convention.
+Reporters estimated the crowd at 9,000 anti-war demonstrators, while police estimated 7,000 persons.
+The police violence extended to encompass protesters, bystanders, reporters and photographers, while tear gas reached Hubert Humphrey in his hotel suite.
 Police pushed protesters through plate-glass windows, then pursued them inside and beat them as they sprawled on the broken glass.
 100 protesters and 119 police officers were treated for injuries, and 600 protesters were arrested.
 Television cameras recorded the police brutality while demonstrators chanted "The whole world is watching".

-At the convention several delegates made statements against Mayor Daley and the CPD, like Senator Abraham Ribicoff who, speaking from the podium, denounced the use of "Gestapo tactics on the streets of Chicago" in his speech nominating George McGovern.
-The hard line taken by the City was also seen on the convention floor itself.
+At the convention, several Democratic delegates made statements against Mayor Daley and the CPD, such as Senator Abraham Ribicoff who, speaking from the podium, denounced the use of "Gestapo tactics on the streets of Chicago" in his speech nominating George McGovern.
+The hard line taken by the city was also seen on the convention floor itself.
 In 1968, Terry Southern described the convention hall as "exactly like approaching a military installation; barbed-wire, checkpoints, the whole bit".
 Inside the convention, journalists such as Mike Wallace and Dan Rather were roughed up by security; both these events were broadcast live on television.
 Humphrey won the presidential nomination that night.